lsst-dm/dmtn-038/index.rst

 matrix should be sparse for sufficiently large blends, however, so a storage scheme that takes advantage of this would address the problem.

-If we elect to use hybrid models described in [sec:model-selection], we will almost certainly have to develop our own optimization code rather than adopt an existing third-party code.
+If we elect to use hybrid models described in :ref:`model-selection`, we will almost certainly have to develop our own optimization code rather than adopt an existing third-party code.
 High-quality optimization libraries that can handle complex parameter constraints are extremely